COVID-19, licensed premises and ambulance-call outs (Stirling)

 - Assess the impact of current restrictions on ambulance service callouts as well as the potential impact on the service should establishments reopen.

 The study will objectively examine a wide range of perspectives from the licensed trade and other stakeholders, and present the emerging evidence to Scottish Government to inform their thinking on easing restrictions.
-It is expected to result in policy briefings and/or a peer-reviewed journal article.

 University of Stirling